abhishek-java10/Entropy-Assessment/README.md

 - This model is configured for English-language medical data.
 Modifications may be necessary for processing data in other languages or for specialized medical sub-fields.

 ## Contact Information
-- This is my first project in NER/Entity Resolution, and I would love to receive your feedback.
-Please feel free to reach out to me at abhishek2486teotia@gmail.com.
+- This is my first project in NER/ER, and I would greatly appreciate any feedback.
+Please feel free to contact me at abhishek2486teotia@gmail.com.